 Within two years, they had doubled the number of BeezThingz customers and Julian was itching to do more.
 “I started writing spreadsheets at first and then basic software to try and manage our customer base and improve our communications with them, still trying to maximise customer satisfaction,” he says.

-He was also curious to find out how his customers worked, so he set up his spreadsheets to track their beekeeping records.
-Gradually a pattern emerged showing that beekeepers’ on-site record keeping - which is fundamental to understanding the location, strength and status of each of their hives - was hit and miss.
+He was also curious to find out how his beekeepers worked, so he set up his spreadsheets to track their beekeeping records.
+Gradually a pattern emerged showing that beekeepers’ on-site record keeping - which is fundamental to understanding the location, strength, and status of each of their hives - was hit and miss.

 “So I started developing software so my beekeepers could record every time they went to a hive, what was in it and what they did,” he says.
 The software also monitors how much beekeepers are feeding colonies, what supplements they’re giving them and any treatments they’ve done on the hive.
 It also includes the landowners’ contact details and provides up-to-date health and safety documentation for beekeepers before they enter a client’s property.